In times of proliferating global crises

 >> continue reading >>

 In the story of separation, we live in, nature had to be turned into dead goods, into an object to dominate it.
-At the same time in modern western societies everythin we can count and measure has a higher reality status.
+At the same time in modern western societies everything we can count and measure has a higher reality status.
 What we feel has been devalued as pure subjectivity.

 beings and everything connected to it in the dark.